 My mentor grabs me around my waist.
 He tilts my face towards him with one hand while the other holds the small of my back.
 He caresses the side of my cheek and parts my lips gently.

-C’mon, let me hear you lie again, I said in my heart.
+C’mon, let me hear you lie to me again.

 “Silly girl.
-Didn’t I tell you that I am still trying to get a divorce?” he said
+Didn’t I tell you that I am trying to get a divorce?” he said